noiseWizard/css-exercises/flex/02-flex-header/README.md

 - Your solution does not use floats, inline-block, or absolute positioning.

 - Note: For this exercise, it's completely acceptable to not match the font-family.

+### Self reflection
+Comparing to the solution, the only thing was different is I was 2px off the solution.
+No surprises with the other code, apart from it's order.